demmo111/HeartDisease-ML/README.md

 ## Author

-This project was developed by Mohamed Abdelkader Ragab
+This project was developed by Mohamed Abdelkader Ragab (Demmo)